AlvinSheng/SLG-Deep-Learning/README.md

 ## Instructions for Updating Question Files
 1. Fork AlvinSheng/SLG-Deep-Learning
-..* You only have to do this once ever!
+  + You only have to do this once ever!
 2. Edit the question document
-3. Commit to your branch (see below if doing so in rstudio) ..1. git add -A
+3. Commit to your branch
+  + If editing in rstudio use the following
+    1. git add -A
-..2. git commit --m "Your message here"
+    2. git commit --m "Your message here"
-..3. git push
+    3. git push
 4. Submit a pull request